Previous Page Next Page

 • Texas Juvenile Justice Department (TJJD).

-• Health and Human Services (HHS) for facilities providing mental health and substance abuse services.
+• Health and Human Services (HHS) for facilities providing mental health and substance use services.

-The intake specialist must complete a resource search to determine which agency or department has jurisdiction.
+The intake specialist must complete a resource search to determine which agency has jurisdiction.

-If the agency or department that licenses the facility cannot be determined or if the facility is unlicensed, the intake specialist assesses the information as an RCCI intake or I&R RCL Standards Compliance, following the usual assessment and processing procedures.
+If the agency that licenses the facility cannot be determined or if the facility is unlicensed, the intake specialist assesses the information as a Residential Child Care Investigations intake or I&R RCL Standards Compliance, following standard procedures.

 9150 Child Living with an Unrelated Caregiver